 The Museum’s estimated 750,000 objects comprise an enormous variety of types, including books, costumes and costume accessories, currency, drawings, ephemera, furniture, maps, paintings, photographs, sculpture, silverwork, and toys, to name just a few.
 The Museum uses the Cataloging Cultural Objects metadata standard to describe the objects from its varied and vast collections, and employs controlled vocabulary primarily from the Art & Architecture Thesaurus (AAT) to express what the object is, and how it was made.

 But Discovering the Yankee Doodle Boy: Digitization of the Edward B. Marks Music Company Collection on George M. Cohan offered the Museum a unique cataloging challenge that it had not encountered before: how to describe musical medium of performance, and where that information would be entered in the Museum’s collections management system.

-The defines musical mediums of performance as “the voices, instruments, and other entities needed to perform a piece of music, such as a children’s chorus, electronic organ ensemble, flute, orchestra, or a soprano voice.”
-The notes that “Medium of performance is an attribute uniquely important to music.
+The Library of Congress defines musical mediums of performance as “the voices, instruments, and other entities needed to perform a piece of music, such as a children’s chorus, electronic organ ensemble, flute, orchestra, or a soprano voice.”
+The Music Library Association notes that “Medium of performance is an attribute uniquely important to music.
 It is an identifying element for known musical works, and users also regularly seek works and expressions for a particular medium of performance, without a particular work/expression in mind at the beginning of their search.”

 The Museum knew that it needed to capture this critical information in the object record, but was uncertain where and how.
 AAT offers a rich vocabulary to describe instruments and voices, but the Museum already applies this to categorize the musical instruments in its collections.
 How would users differentiate between piano, an object, and piano, used to orchestrate Cohan’s score, “Fifty Miles from Boston”?